 Time Frame: From Baseline (Day 1) to Week 48

-The SLEDAI-2K Systemic Lupus Erythematosus Disease Activity Index 2000 (SLEDAI-2K; 30 days) measures disease activity.
-It is a global index and includes 24 clinical symptoms and laboratory variables that are weighted by the type of manifestation, but not by severity or dynamic of the individual item.
+The SLEDAI-2K is a global index which includes 24 clinical and laboratory variables such as antibodies, renal, and hematological components measured 30 days before, and at the timepoint of assessment.
+The variables were weighted by the type of manifestation, but not by severity or dynamic of the individual item.
+The SLEDAI-2K includes scoring for antibodies (anti-dsDNA positive or negative) and low complement, as well as some renal and hematologic parameters.
 The total score falls between 0 and 105, with higher scores representing increased disease activity.
+Mixed effects models for repeated measurements (MMRM).

 From Baseline (Day 1) to Week 48

-Achievement of BILAG improvement without worsening at Week 48
+Percentage of Participants With Achievement of BILAG Improvement Without Worsening at Week 48

 Time Frame: Week 48

-BILAG 2004 improvement without worsening can be defined as A scores at Baseline improved to B, C or D; B scores improved to C or D; no new A scores and ≤1 new B.
+The BILAG improvement without worsening defined as A scores at Baseline improved to B, C or D; B scores improved to C or D; no new A scores and ≤1 new B Score.
+Here, score A ("Active"): Severely active disease (sufficient to require systemic immunosuppressant or anticoagulant therapy; score B ("Beware"): Moderately active disease (requires low dose or local immunosuppressant therapy or symptomatic therapy; score C ("Contentment"): Mild stable disease (no indication for changes in treatment); score D ("Discount"): Inactive now but previously active.

 Week 48

-Change from Baseline in PGA at Week 48
+Change From Baseline in Physician's Global Assessment (PGA) at Week 48

 Time Frame: From Baseline (Day 1) to Week 48